earelin/generator-yasge/README.md

-# yasge
+# Yasge

-Yeat Another Spring Generator is a set of yeoman generators for the Spring Framework
+Yeat Another Spring Generator is a set of yeoman generators for the Spring Framework.

 ## Usage